This post may contain affiliate links. Please read my affiliate policy.

 - It’s packed with protein, fiber, and healthy fats, keeping me full for hours.

-- It’s a fantastic post-workout recovery drink.
+- It’s a fantastic post-workout recovery drink, like my post-workout smoothie

 - Chilled Almond Milk: The base of our creamy concoction.
+Make almond milk or choose from these almond milk brands.

 - Frozen Cauliflower Florets: The secret ingredient for ultimate creaminess and extra fiber.

 - Almond Butter: Healthy fats and protein for sustained energy.
+If you prefer peanut butter, check out my chocolate peanut butter smoothie.

 - Hemp Hearts: A boost of plant-based protein, omega-3s, and fiber.